SELC2021/MonsterMaze/README.md

 # MonsterMaze
-team 3, the best team
+team 3, the BEST team
 <3